Politics • Economy • Legislation • Trade •

-The Economy – NZ has strongly weathered the worst global economic crisis in decades.
-Dairy, log and oil exports are still driving the country ahead.
-More recently meat and wool have made a comeback.But the Kiwi dollar is staying stubbornly high, making it tough for manufacturers, and higher interest rates are keeping the kiwi at a high level.
-NZ is still lagging behind Australian living standards..
-What are the country’s options and what global trends are having an impact on the economies of our major trading partners?
+The Economy – NZ weathered the worst global economic crisis in decades, with dairy, log and oil exports driving the country ahead.
+However a global slump in commodity prices and slowing Chinese demand are taking their toll.
+The Kiwi dollar is also staying stubbornly high, making it tough for manufacturers, while higher interest rates are also helping keep the kiwi at a high level.
+Much of the country’s short to medium term economic future will be decided beyond our borders.

 Sector Reports - How are specific sectors of the economy performing?
 Where are the best opportunities for investment – and what areas are best left alone?